Contractors should get their finances in shape to survive the credit crunch

 Household Bills

-"The first and most simple step is to cut back on your spending", says Tony Harris, a principal at ContractorFinancials, a firm which specialises in independent financial advice for contractors.
+"The first and most simple step is to cut back on your spending", says an expert independent financial adviser (IFA).
 "Cut those empty expenses that gnaw away at your financial security and you'll be better placed for a potentially tougher economic climate.
 Ten pounds lost here and there all adds up!"

 The first and most simple step is to cut back on your spending